Pea shoots, the young, tender vines of green pea plants, are a popular choice for microgreen enthusiasts.

 Step 2.
 Prepare The Growing Tray ---

 This may be different for everyone depending on what growing tray you are using.
-As some growing trays are "self-watering", and then there's the normal 10 by 20-inch trays.
+As some growing trays are "self-watering", and then there are the normal 10 by 20-inch trays.

 Step 3.
 Time To Add The Seeds ---